jakep13/Shopify-Challenge2021/README.md

 I am currently writing tests which can be run using 'npm run-script test', this will be pushed in the upcoming commit

+This project is a work in progress:

+## Features

+- Users can upload one photo at a time
+- Users can Login/Register
+- Users can delete photos *coming soon*

+Please view the schema specified in the models folder for more information about how users and images are stored

+## Testing

+I will be using Mocha as a testing framework

+## Potential Improvements